 There are many lists of the skills of leadership and managing change.
 They include things like decisiveness, communication, integrity, influencing, problem-solving, and dependability.
 They are all fine.
 Yet, little is written about the disciplines of self-mastery needed to implement those skills when confronted with the vagaries of the people we must work with.

 There are nine disciplines for self-mastery.
-Each has a summary statement with a link to greater depth.

 We use ourselves—our intellectual, emotional, and physical energy—from moment to moment, day-in and day-out.
 How we use ourselves deeply influences the impact we will make and the amount of influence we will have with others.